machinat/sociably/website/docs/dependency-injection.md

 ---

 While building an app, we may rely on many services to ship features.
-The dependent relationship of all the services could be complex, especially for a cross-platform app.
+The dependent relationship between the services could be complex, especially for a cross-platform app.

-Machinat has a built-in [Dependency Injection](https://en.wikipedia.org/wiki/Dependency_injection) system to help on that.
+Machinat has a built-in [Dependency Injection](https://en.wikipedia.org/wiki/Dependency_injection) system to help with that.
-Actually the whole framework is built upon the DI system too.
+Actually the whole framework is built upon the DI system.

+## Initiate Services

 When you create and start a Machinat app, a set of services are initiated to make the app works.